buglessir/react-scoekt.io-chatroom/README.md

 # ReactJS ChatRoom
-This is a simple ChatRoom with ReactJS and Socket.io
+This is a simple Chat Room with ReactJS and Socket.io

 ## How to use ?